themysticsavages/cloudbot-discord/readme.md

 ###### Running cloudbot in a channel in a Discord server
 # Information

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more responsible than public ones.
-But you can put it in a public server if you want. ~~This bot is officially in a stable release~~ Nah, it isn't anywhere near stable.
+But you can put it in a public server if you want. __This bot is officially in a release channel__.
 It supports file and folder management, banning members, and many other pointless commands.
 And some addons, as well.

 ## Requirements